Is your kid a fan of FNAF? Check out this easy costume tutorial!

 Print out the marionette mask template it should be large enough to cover your face but may need to re-size if necessary.
 You’ll want to cut out the outline with scissors and trace the outline on the white foam and felt.
 This is the base of your mask.
 After you’ve made the head shape you’ll want to start cutting out all the other pieces to make the mask; use a craft knife to carefully cut out the eyes, cheeks, mouth, lips, tears, and chin; this will be your guide to creating the face.

 Take your template cut out and trace it on the coordinating pieces of felt:

 Cheeks, Lips & Chin: Red

-Once out each piece and glue on in position to the mask, you can use your cut out paper mask as an idea where each piece goes.
+Once out each piece and glue on in the position to the mask, you can use your cut out a paper mask as an idea where each piece goes.
 It doesn’t have to be exact but close to is fine; now you can attach the foam to the back of the mask and cut out the eye pieces.
 The stick back will help it stick the felt without any glue.
 Sew on the edges for a more secure feature, then you can add the elastic so it stays on their head.

-Now, for the mouth you could just glue it onto the mask or you could cut it out and add something shear like black pantyhose over the face and eyes to give the hollow effect or you could just leave it open and add makeup to your face.
+Now, for the mouth, you could just glue it onto the mask or you could cut it out and add something shear like black pantyhose over the face and eyes to give the hollow effect or you could just leave it open and add makeup to your face.

 Once you’ve done all of this your whole costume is complete, and you’re ready for Halloween.
 The total cost of the costume cost me less than $30 and I bought everything, but it could be less depending of what materials you already have.
-Overall, this a easy costume that anyone can do that requires minimal to no sewing and is very low budget.
+Overall, this an easy costume that anyone can do that requires minimal to no sewing and is very low budget.